Forget the A-Listers

 It's nice having neighbors who can join you for dinner (and ones you want to spend time with on a social occasion).
 Last night, Molly, David, Chris and I ventured out further than we expected for Asian cuisine and to celebrate Molly's birthday.
 The food was good but took too long to prepare (it shouldn't take almost three hours to eat Chinese food).
 What was enjoyable was the company and interesting facts we learned while waiting and waiting and waiting for our food.

+I just had one of those moments where my stomach turned inside out.
+As some of you know, on the bottom of my emails is a personalized signature that directs people to Pink Trash Travels.
+When I send business or personal emails, I disengage the link - especially when I send notes to those family members who don't know I'm gay.
 Today is the first day you can see your breath as you walk around Munich.
 It's cold.
 But I'm okay with that.
 Ask me in a few months if I'm still okay with that.
 Most likely I won't be.
 But for now, I'm okay with that.

 Why can't our American Idols of late put anything out this great?
 Hey, I'm a poet and didn't even know it!
 Check out the UK's X-Factor winner Leona Lewis below.
 Talk about pulling a Mariah from 1990!